yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 - Global Admin

 1. Obtain space_id (required), format (required: 'PDF', 'HTML', or 'XML'), requested_by_user_id (required), and destination (optional: location for exported file).
-2. Call commit_exports to queue the export task and receive the job_id.
+2. Call address_exports to queue the export task and receive the job_id.
 3. Call send_notification to confirm job submission to the requesting user.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Space not found